 We take approximately 450ml of blood during a donation from your dog.
-The blood is taken from the jugular vein in your dog's neck and goes into a special blood collection bag containing anti-coagulants to stop the blood from clotting.
-The collection set has four bags attached to the tubing, one bag is used to collect the blood and the others are used during processing.
+The blood goes into a special blood collection bag which contains a solution to stop the blood from clotting.
+The blood is collected into one bag but there are a further three bags attached to this which we use during processing.

-After each donation session, the units of blood collected are transported to our processing centre in Loughborough.
-The blood is transported in a protective box which allows it to cool down gradually to around 20°C. This is the optimum temperature for the processing stage.
+After the donation session, we take the blood back to our processing centre in Loughborough.
+We transport it in a protective box which allows it to cool down gradually to around 20°C. This is the optimum temperature for processing blood.

-When the blood arrives at our processing centre, our lab team inspect each unit of blood and log the unique reference number which relates to your dog's donor number.
-This means every unit of blood can be traced back to each donor.
+When the blood arrives at our processing centre, our lab team inspect each unit and log the unique reference number which relates to your dog.
+This means every unit of blood is traceable back to the donor.

-The tubing and needle are removed in sterile conditions and the unit of blood is weighed and placed in the centrifuge.
-It is then spun at 3,800 revolutions per minute, for fifteen minutes to allow the red blood cells to separate from the plasma.
+The tubing and needle are removed from the collection bag in sterile conditions.
+The blood is then placed in a machine called a centrifuge.
+The centrifuge spins the blood very quickly for 15 minutes to allow the heavier red blood cells to separate from the plasma.

 Once we remove the blood from the centrifuge, the plasma is transferred into one of the other collection bags.
 We add a nutrient to the red cell component, which stays in the original bag, to extend the shelf life to six weeks.
 If needed, the bag of red cells and the bag of plasma can then be split in half to make two smaller units for smaller dogs.
 This is how one donation of blood can help up to four other dogs.